jon-cook1/ShellSimulator/README.md

 - Use `fg` to continue the most recent background process in the foreground.
 - Input `Ctrl+Z` or type `exit` to quit the shell simulator.

-## Development

-The development of this Shell Simulator focused on understanding process creation and management in Unix-like systems, parsing user input, and signal handling.
-Challenges included managing background processes and preventing shell termination through signal interception.

-## Acknowledgments

-Special thanks to [Ethan Rackleff] for completing this project with me.